Admission Step by Step

 • an IB or EB diploma;

-• a document from your high school/college certifying the language of instruction was English;
+• a document from your high school certifying the language of instruction was English (only from high school - we no longer can accept a document from university);

 Acceptable language qualifications for courses taught in Polish:

-• an official Polish language certificate issued by the State Commission for the Certification of Proficiency in Polish as a Foreign Language, at least level B2;
+• an official Polish language certificate issued by the State Commission for the Certification of Proficiency in Polish as a Foreign Language, at least at level B2, ECL or TELC;

-• the final diploma of a one year long preparatory Polish language course organised at an officially designated institution;
+• the final diploma of a one year long preparatory Polish language course organised at an officially designated institution at least at level B2;

-• a final secondary school certificate obtained within the Polish education system or with Polish as the language of instruction;
+• secondary school certificate obtained abroad with Polish as the language of instruction;

-• a university degree obtained with Polish as the language of instruction;
+• a university degree obtained in Poland with Polish as the language of instruction;

-5. Wait for feedback from the Admissions Team;
+5. Wait for feedback from the Admissions Team, upload missing documents if requested;

-7. For applicants for Veterinary Medicine in English: take part in an online interview scheduled for you by the Admissions Office.
+6a.
+For applicants to Veterinary Medicine in English: take part in an online interview.
 More information for you is available in the tab about the interview.

 ATTENTION!
-In order to be accepted, you will need to submit your final set of paper documents (original or notarized copies, legalized/apostilled and translated by a sworn translator) within a given time frame, which is usually quite short.
-They need to reach the university before the deadline.
-Even if you are not yet sure you will be accepted, please start preparing the documents now so that you can send them to us right away if successful.
+If you are qualified for admission, you will need to submit a final set of physical documents on paper in order to be accepted.
+Those documents need to be originals or notarized copies, they must bear an apostille stamp (or a two-step legalisation) and they must be translated by a sworn translator.
+They need to reach the university before the deadline, so please check the application schedule carefully and start preparing the documents in advance so that you can send them or bring them to us right away if you are successful.

 GOT THE OFFER!
 WHAT'S NEXT?

-1. Wait for confirmation from the University that you have been offered a place;
+1. Wait for confirmation from the University that you have been offered a place.
+You will receive all information about the next steps in the application system, read it carefully;

-2. Make the payment for your first semester tuition fee and your student ID card (you will receive invoices);
+2. Make the payment for your first semester tuition fee if applicable and your student ID card (you will receive invoices and instructions in the system), upload proof of payment to your application;

-3. Validate your secondary school certificate or your bachelor’s diploma with an apostille or legalize it in the embassy of Poland, order sworn translations into Polish or English
+3. Validate your secondary school certificate or your bachelor’s diploma with an apostille stamp or legalize it in the embassy of Poland, order sworn translations into Polish or English as applicable;

-4. Submit a set of paper documents within deadlines specified for each program on the website: https://rekrutacja.upwr.edu.pl/en/deadlines/deadlines-for-programs-in-english
+4. Submit a set of paper documents within deadlines specified for each program on our website .
+You can submit them either in person, by post or by another individual you authorise, but they need to reach us on paper within the deadline.

 • your application form printed out from the application system and signed;

-• transfer details of payment for your fees (application, tuition, student ID);
+• proof of payment for your fees (application, tuition, student ID);

 • your language certificate or another document serving as such;

-• for undergraduate programs: your secondary school diploma with a list of grades, for postgraduate programs: your Bachelor’s diploma with a full academic transcript.
+• for undergraduate programs: your original secondary school diploma with a list of grades or its notarised copy, for postgraduate programs: your original bachelor’s diploma with a full academic transcript or its notarised copy.
 These documents should be legalized/apostilled and presented together with a certified translation into Polish or English made by a sworn translator.

-6. Apply for accommodation in one of university dormitories if needed (please contact the Admissions Office for help)
+6. Apply for accommodation in one of university dormitories if needed (you will receive the dorm application form and relevant instructions in the system, please contact the Admissions Office for help if necessary);

 7. Get your health insurance coverage or the European Health Insurance Card, consider other kinds of insurance if needed, e.g. travel insurance, accident insurance;

-8. Apply for the Polish national visa if you need it to study in Poland.
+8. Apply for a visa if you need it to study in Poland.

 PACK YOUR BAGS!

-1. Make arrangements to arrive a few days before the start of the semester, let us know your planned date of arrival.
-If you need to submit any remaining documents, please take them with you.
+1. Make arrangements to arrive a few days up to a week before the start of the semester, let us know your planned date of arrival.
+If you were instructed to submit any last remaining documents, please make sure to take them with you.

-2. Please visit the Admissions Office to collect your letter of acceptance and other documents.
+2. Make an appointment to visit the Admissions Office to collect your letter of acceptance and other documents.

-3. If applicable, collect your referral to the doctor's office, make an appointment and receive a health certificate confirming that you are fit to study in your chosen area.
-This certificate has to be issued by an occupational medicine office in Poland.
-Please submit it either to the Dean's Office or to the Admissions Office.
+3. If applicable, the Admissions Office will give you a referral to a doctor of occupational medicine.
+Use it to make an appointment and receive a health certificate confirming that you are fit to study in your chosen area.
+This certificate has to be issued by a doctor of occupational medicine licensed to practice in Poland, so health certificates issued abroad sadly will not be valid.
+Once complete, please submit the certificate either to the Dean's Office or to the Admissions Office.
+If necessary, you are welcome to contact us in advance for more information on possible health hazards related to each course.

-4. Make some time to get to know the city and start feeling at home!
+4. Take some time to get to know the city, meet other students and start feeling at home!

 Formal recognition of diplomas

-If you're applying to undergraduate programs or veterinary medicine and your secondary school diploma was issued in a country other than those listed below, it's likely your education will need to be formally recognised in a separate procedure, which will require additional documents.
-In that case, please refer to the tab with information about the formal recognition of education.
+If you are applying to bachelor's programs or veterinary medicine, check if your secondary school diploma was issued in a country listed below.
+If yes, this procedure does not apply to you.
+If it was a country that is not on the list, it is likely your education will need to be formally recognised in a separate procedure, which will require additional documents.
+In that case, please refer to the tab with information about the formal recognition of diplomas.

 Countries whose qualifications do not need to be formally recognised:

-Australia, Austria, Belgium, Bulgaria, Canada, Chile, China, Colombia, Costa Rica, Croatia, the Republic of Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, the UK, and the USA.
+Australia, Austria, Belgium, Bulgaria, Canada, Chile, China (gaozhong diploma), Colombia, Costa Rica, Croatia, the Republic of Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine (atestat/svidoctvo), the UK, and the USA.

 WELCOME TO UPWr!